No, you don’t need to jack up your car to change the oil. You can do it without jacking up the car, but it will be more difficult.

 If you have a flat tire, you may be wondering if you need a car jack to change it.
 The answer is yes!
 A car jack is an essential tool for changing a tire.

-Before using a jack, make sure to read the instructions carefully so that you know how to properly operate it.
+Before using a jack, make sure to read the instructions carefully so that you know how to operate it properly.

 Conclusion